-- (a) A leave of absence may be approved by the Board of Trustees under the following conditions: - Leave of absence is always without pay (unless covered by the Family Medical Leave Act). - 2.
+- (a) A leave of absence may be approved by the Board of Trustees under the following conditions: - 1.
+Leave of absence is always without pay (unless covered by the Family Medical Leave Act). - 2.
 Leave of absence may be granted to employees who have successfully completed their probationary period. - 3.
 The request for a leave of absence must be in writing from the employee outlining the reasons for the leave and requested in advance. - 4.
 On any approved leave of absence in excess of one month, the employee shall pay the total premium cost for his medical and life insurance for the duration of the leave.
 This cost is to be paid in advance of the first month of the leave and prior to each month thereafter or the coverage will be terminated. - 5.
-Failure to return from a leave of absence at the specified date will be considered as a resignation. - 6.
-All approved leaves of absence shall be confirmed in writing to the employee by the Chairman of Board of Trustees with a copy to the employee's file.
+Failure to return from a leave of absence at the specified date will be considered as a resignation.